The authoritarian parenting style: Definitions, research, and cultural differences

 Admittedly, the analogy is cartoonish.
 But is it far from the mark?
 Not by much.

-How researchers define the authoritarian parenting style
+How psychologists define the authoritarian parenting style

-According to Baumrind, authoritarian parents:
+According to Baumrind (1966), authoritarian parents:

-• Don’t encourage verbal give-and-take.
+• don’t encourage verbal give-and-take;

-• Are “obedience- and status-oriented, and expect their orders to be obeyed without question.”
+• are “obedience- and status-oriented, and expect their orders to be obeyed without question”;

-• Don’t usually attempt to explain the reasons for rules.
+• don’t usually attempt to explain the reasons for rules.

 Other researchers have restated Baumrind’s definition in terms of two factors:

-1. Warmth, also known as “responsiveness.”
+1. Warmth, also known as responsiveness.
 This quality is defined as “the extent to which parents intentionally foster individuality, self-regulation, and self-assertion by being attuned, supportive, and acquiescent to children’s special needs and demands” (Baumrind 1991).

 Does the difference matter?
-It seems to.

-Typically, parents (or kids) are asked to rate with a four point scale ( 1= “almost never true”, 4 = “almost always true”) their agreement or disagreement with statements about their family relationships.
+In these cases, parents (or kids) are asked to rate with a four point scale ( 1= “almost never true”, 4 = “almost always true”) their agreement or disagreement with statements about their family relationships (e.g., Lamborn et al 1991; Garcia and Gracia 2009).

 For instance, parents are MORE likely to be identified as authoritarian if they strongly AGREE with statements like: